Have you ever wondered what the food factories of the future will look like?

 Imagine you are at the doctor’s office for help with a specific health concern.
 After a full examination, your doctor pulls out a prescription pad to write you a script for – gasp – a probiotic strain.

-The prescription is handed to you,
+The prescription is handed to you, and you take a look at it.

 Growing up as a runner, I remember very clearly when I would train in the winter through rain, hail and even storms.
 Although this was painful, not to mention super uncomfortable, the one thing I would always look forward to was how my skin looked upon completion.
 I know this sounds crazy, but when you grow up having acne (even into your adult life),